drmocm/SIMPLE_ZAP/README.md

 # SIMPLE_ZAP

-simple_zap is a DVB (S/S2/C for now) tuning program, where you can (or have to) set all the parameters by hand, i.e.
+simple_zap is a DVB (S/S2/C/T/T2) tuning program for Digital Devices DVB cards, where you can (or have to) set all the parameters by hand, i.e.

 `./simple_zap -f 12188000 -s 27500000 -p h -U 2 -j 1 1210 -i 2 1420000 -l 1170000 9750000 10600000`